astrolicious/studiocms/www/docs/src/content/docs/0.1.0-beta.4/start-here/configuration.md

 ---
-title: "StudioCMS Config"
+title: StudioCMS Config
-description: "Options for how to define the StudioCMS Config"
+description: Options for how to define the StudioCMS Config
+slug: 0.1.0-beta.4/start-here/configuration
 ---

 # Available Options